CodeSinghh/Chaos-Test-Monitoring-Microservices/README.md

 Based on my knowledge and expertise, every company has different systems and services powering their infrastructure.
 Testing 100+ or even 1000+ possible failure scenarios isn't practical—it requires precise and exact knowledge of their current setup.
 Instead, the right approach is identifying which specific services need testing, then strengthening those weak points.

 After careful analysis, I found that most cloud-based companies rely on a few critical services that, if disrupted, can cause major failures.
-So, I've narrowed it down to the top 6 most vulnerable areas to target:
+So, I've narrowed it down to the top most vulnerable areas to target:

 1. **CPU-only stress behavior** – Overloading CPU to test throttling and auto-scaling
 2. **RAM-only stress behavior** – Exhausting memory to check crash recovery
 3. **Pod Kill** – Randomly terminating Kubernetes pods to verify self-healing
 4. **Service Kill** – Force-stopping core services to test redundancy
-5. **Node Drain** – Simulating node failures in multi-node clusters

 These tests cover the most likely failure points in modern cloud environments.